Upper School Curriculum

 Spanish I

-This introductory course places an emphasis on basic vocabulary and fundamental grammar skills of Spanish.
-Grammar topics include: subject pronouns, present tense conjugations of regular and irregular verbs, adjective/noun agreement, ser vs. estar and the present progressive.
-The first-year student gains an insight to the culture of Spanish-speaking countries and begins to learn basic conversational skills in the target language.
+This introductory course emphasizes basic vocabulary and fundamental grammar skills of Spanish.
+Topics include subject pronouns, present tense conjugations of regular, irregular and reflexive verbs, adjective/noun agreement, ser vs. estar, possessive adjectives, present progressive tense and object pronouns.
+First-year students gain insight into the culture of Spanish-speaking countries and begin to learn basic conversational, listening and writing skills in the target language.

 Spanish II